This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 This easy vegan buttercream frosting is perfect atop your favorite desserts.

-Vegan buttercream frosting is definitely my favorite frosting for cakes and cupcakes, like my vegan vanilla cake.
+Vegan buttercream frosting is definitely my favorite frosting for cakes and cupcakes, like my vegan vanilla cake or chocolate cake.
 It's sweet, rich, fluffy, and super easy to make.
 (Cream cheese frosting comes in at 2nd place!)

 This recipe is for traditional American buttercream.
 You will need just 4 simple ingredients and 10 minutes to make this frosting.